linsyking/messenger-manual/sceneproto.typ

 ```

 Note that we cannot use `SceneCommonData` or `SceneMsg`.
-The reason is explained in @init.
+The reason is cycle import explained in @init.
 Please read that diagram carefully.

 Then we add this `InitData` to the `LayerMsg` of `Game` (`SceneProtos/Game/SceneBase.elm`):